hotkeysoft/chiplabel_py/README.md

 Requirements
 ============
 - Python 3.6
+- If you're not using the [installation package](#installation), you will need to install two libraries manually:
   - _PyYAML_ for parsing chip pinout files
     - simple install: `pip install PyYAML`
   - _Pillow_ for image generation and manipulation
     - simple install: `pip install Pillow`

 or see [requirements.txt](requirements.txt)

 Installation
 ============
-TODO
+### Manual Download
+- Download or `git clone` sources
+- Launch `chip_label.py` (or `python3 chip_label.py`) from project root
+### Install Package with PIP
+- Download latest release package
+- Install with `pip3 install chiplabel-(version).tar.gz`
+- If your paths are set properly you'll be able to launch `chip_label` from anywhere

 Usage
 ============